Other Functions

 34

-LOOKUP([form1.FieldA],’GH’,[form1.FieldB],’TRUE’,[form1.FieldC]) = 12
+LOOKUP([Form1.FieldA],’GH’,F[orm1.FieldB],’TRUE’,[Form1.FieldC]) = 12

 This formula is looking at FieldA for the parameter value “GH”, FieldB for the parameter value “TRUE”, and returning the corresponding FieldC parameter value that matches the FieldA and FieldB criteria.
-In this case, the corresponding FieldC parameter value of “12”.
+In this case, the corresponding FieldC parameter value is “12”.

 Note: The LOOKUP function results, and the input parameters of those results, are cached to improve the performance of the mapping process.